choderalab/AurA-materials/README.md

 Complete Folding@home simulation data analyzed for the Ruff publication will be made avaialable soon!

 ## License
+* The software in this repository is made available under the [MIT License](https://opensource.org/licenses/MIT) - a copy of this license is provided as `SOFTWARE_LICENSE`
-The code in this work is licensed under the [MIT license](https://opensource.org/licenses/MIT), contained in the `SOFTWARE_LICENSE` file.
-All data associated with this work is licensed using the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
-More information is contained in the `DATA_LICENSE` file
+* The data in this repository is made available under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/) - a copy of this license is provided as `DATA_LICENSE`

 ## Manifest